ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 Some fullscreen windows may not have a title text.
 The alternative solution is addressing to the window by the window class.
 But API Monitor does not provide a window class information.

-This is the AutoIt script that will show you a title text and a window class of the current active window:
+This is a [`GetWindowTitle.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/GetWindowTitle.au3) script that shows you a title text and a window class of the current active window:
 ```AutoIt
 #include <WinAPI.au3>